schmeister/FitGo/README.md

 Back when I wrote my original version, the techstack consisted of a VAX/VMS system with RS/1 (https://www.jstor.org/stable/1309968), C, and a hand coded Least Squares minimizing function.
 Nearly no pre-written frameworks to use, and those available required a significant amount of code to utilize properly.
 Today, many useful tools are available for immediate inclusion and actual implementation is quite trivial.
 For my modern reincarnation, as you can see, I am using GoLang and import minimizing and plotting packages.
 As a rough order of magnitude, I would say my current solution is 1 line for every 20 lines of code I wrote back then.

-Depending on your data, the starting parameters for the fit will need to be adjusted, you can adjust those on the "ExecuteFitAndGraph(...)" call.
+**Note:** Depending on your data, the starting parameters for the fit will need to be adjusted, you can adjust those on the "ExecuteFitAndGraph(...)" call.

 <pre>
 type Fitting struct {